mpy-dev-ml/UmbraCore/README.md

 UmbraCore is a trademark of Umbra Development Ltd.

-This software includes components from other projects, each under its own licence.
-See [DEPENDENCIES.md](docs/DEPENDENCIES.md) for details.
+This software includes components from other projects, [each under its own licence](docs/DEPENDENCIES.md).